afragen/local-development/README.md

 * Automatically adds plugins and themes under version control.
 * Allows for using a local file server and bypassing the WordPress 5.2 WSOD Shutdown Handler.
-* May add a warning color to admin bar when running under localhost.
+* Add a warning color to admin bar when running under localhost.
+Default is on.
-* May add a git host icon to the plugins page.
+* Add a git host icon to the plugins page.
 Default is on.

 Pull Requests are welcome against the `develop` branch.